-Here's why you should always push your clients to have a lash trial, just like they would a hair and makeup trial, and just like they’d have multiple dress and/or suit fittings.
+Here's why every lash artist should encourage their clients to have a lash trial, akin to hair and makeup trials or multiple dress and suit fittings:

 Perfecting the Look: Precision and Attention to Detail

 When a bride-to-be approaches you for their wedding lashes, the stakes are high.
 It's crucial to nail the look.
 This might mean revisiting the lash design a few times to ensure the length, fullness, and overall style are just right.
 Every detail you'd typically consider for a lash set now demands even more precision and attention.
 If a regular client comes to you for their wedding lashes, this may feel like less of a weight on your shoulders, but it’s still important to understand that your client may want an entirely different set of lashes to what they’re used to, and a trial, or a few, is still imperative.

 Safety First: Anticipating Allergic Reactions

 Always schedule the trial a good two weeks or even a month prior to the wedding.
 The reason?
 Potential allergic reactions.
 You might think, "My client has worn lashes for ages!
 They won't have a reaction."
 But remember, allergies, especially to lash adhesives, can develop over time.
 The last thing anyone wants is for the bride to wake up with swollen eyes on their big day.
 So, better safe than sorry - just before their wedding you can either remove and redo, or infill their lashes so they’re ready for their big day!

 Plan Ahead: Tailoring to the Bride's Vision

 Book your client in for their appointment two weeks before the wedding and pencil in an infill about 4 days prior.
 This strategy ensures the lashes are tailored to the bride's vision, and you can ensure they have the desired fresh and full appearance, and you will also have time for removal should any issues arise.